janholinka/bs-table/README.md

     </tr>
 </table>
 ```
-For specify title of column use **data-title="Text of title"** attribute.
+For specification title of column use **data-title="Text of title"** attribute.
 If column does not contain AngularJS binding expression then you have to add **data-type="command"** attribute to the column.

 4) Add this js code to your controller